Why Does Minecraft Keep Crashing?

-After using Minecraft mods for the longest time, you’re probably wondering why it could now be the cause of your issues.
+After using Minecraft mods for a long time, you’re probably wondering why it could now be the cause of your issues.

 The reason is simple, really.
 Minecraft always has new patches released to update the game and also address bugs.
 Sometimes, mods can be negatively affected by these updates.

-The second way is if there is a specific key that makes the game crash, then you ought your game controls.
+The second way is if there is a specific key that makes the game crash, then you should change your game controls.
 You probably have a feature for that specific key and it is now causing Minecraft to crash after startup.
 Remove that key mod.

 Also, don’t ever underestimate the capacity of Minecraft to take up a lot of resources on your PC.